AA Meetings Versus The Twelve Steps

 He knows precisely which actions are necessary in order to recover.
 Amazingly, excessive dependence on AA meetings is not one of them!
-The first thing my sponsor said to me was: “Andy, you are going to far too many meetings” He reminded me how long I had been in the program.
-Simply attending meetings and not working the program, would never treat the three-fold nature of the illness.
+My sponsor first told me, “Andy, you are going to far too many meetings.”
+He reminded me how long I had been in the program.
+Simply attending meetings and not working the program would never treat the three-fold nature of the illness.

 I might achieve physical abstinence from alcohol, but the mental and spiritual symptoms of the illness would remain untreated.
-Only a committed effort to working the steps with a sponsor could do that.
+Only a committed effort to work the steps with a sponsor could do that.
 I trusted his opinion and applied myself to the steps.
-He suggested that I go to one meeting a week, two at most!
+He suggested I attend one meeting a week, two at most!